 While gravelly trails lead down from the Schilthorn, casual hikers prefer taking the cable car down to Birg station.
 The station, while a fine springboard for hikes, is also entertaining, offering the Skyline Walk, a viewing platform with a transparent floor that juts out over the cliff edge, and the Thrill Walk, a fun, 200-yard course with a steel-and-glass-bottom floor, rope bridge, and tunnel.
 From Birg, you can walk down to the rustic hamlet of Gimmelwald (a great place to enjoy a post-hike beer — or better, spend the night).

 The French Alps are no less dramatic than Switzerland's — and come at less of a premium to travelers (as Switzerland is Europe's most expensive country).
 My pick of the region is the range that hovers just above the resort town of Chamonix — near the junction of France, Switzerland, and Italy.

 Above Chamonix Valley, the Grand Balcon Sud hike is lovely.
 Being a hiking lightweight, I prefer a trail where I can ride a lift to one end, enjoy high-mountain kicks all along (with minimal altitude gain), and then ride the lift down from the other end.
-This three-hour walk comes with unforgettable views of Mont Blanc, glaciers, and wildflowers — and a fraction of the Aiguille du Midi crowds.
+This three-hour walk comes with unforgettable views of Mont Blanc, glaciers, and wildflowers — and a small fraction of the Aiguille du Midi crowds.